Astroherodvaipayan/vyas/README.md

 > Response
 >

 the model seamlessly generates a response in Kannada, maintaining linguistic coherence.
 To enrich the training process, we amalgamated various instruction datasets, including [Alpaca Instruct](https://huggingface.co/datasets/tatsu-lab/alpaca), [Dolly Instruct](https://huggingface.co/datasets/c-s-ale/dolly-15k-instruction-alpaca-format), and more.
-Leveraging translation APIs such as Google, Azure, and a custom deployment of the IndicTrans2 model from [ai4bharat](https://ai4bharat.iitm.ac.in/), we crafted a comprehensive bilingual instruct dataset.
+Leveraging translation APIs such as Google, Azure, and a custom deployment of the IndicTrans2 model from [ai4bharat](https://ai4bharat.iitm.ac.in/), we crafted a comprehensive trilingual instruct dataset.

 The dataset, now publicly available on Hugging Face [here](https://huggingface.co/datasets/VED-AI-Lab/Kannada-Instruct-dataset), encompasses diverse linguistic scenarios.
 During training, we implemented supervised fine-tuning with four distinct representations: